abunawO/Visual-Menu/README.md

 ## Vizhooels in a wrap

+> Vizhooels is a feed of products easily created and accessed.

 - **Customer** - The user that creates a menu to sell products.
 - **Consumer** - The user that sees the menu to make a purchase.
 - **Profile Feed** - Information about the customer to the consumer.